erfansn/ACDownloader/README.md

 ...
 ```

-Now right click on the code folder and select Terminal or PowerShell and enter the following command:
+Now hold `shift` and `right click` on the code folder and select Terminal or PowerShell and enter the following command:
 ```
 python main.py
 ```